 Image caption.
 Using a repotting sickle makes it easier to lift a tree from its pot

 A repotting sickle is used to create a small gap between the root ball and the container.
-This makes it possible to maneuver the tree from the ceramic container without breaking it.
+This makes it possible to maneuver the tree from the ceramic container without breaking it the container or the root ball.
 When working with more valuable ceramics such as this one, you need to act with caution so as not to chip or scrape the pot with the sickle.

 Image caption.
 Removing the tree